By using this site, you agree to the Privacy Policy and Terms of Use.

 Are NR and NMN equally effective for increasing NAD+ levels?

-Yes, human comparison trials show both compounds produce identical blood NAD+ increases and follow the same pharmacokinetic profiles.
+According to Dr. Wallace’s comparison trials, both compounds produce identical blood NAD+ increases and follow the same pharmacokinetic profiles.
 The choice between them appears less critical than previously thought.

 What is the most proven benefit of NAD+ precursor supplements?